pgriscti/coding-test/README.md

-# Pharos Coding Exercise
+# Coding Exercise

-This exercise is to help us better understand your experience in react and typescript, how you would go about structuring your work, code quality, styles, etc...
+This exercise is to help us understand your experience in react and typescript.

 ## Setup